ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

 ## About this task
 {: #optimizer_abtsync}

 To provide optimized queries, **Query Optimizer** pulls data about table definitions and Hive and Iceberg statistics to synchronize with MDS in {{site.data.keyword.lakehouse_short}}.
-You can select the specific MDS and Iceberg table that must be available for **Query Optimizer**.
-It is recommended to generate MDS and Iceberg statistics and label columns for primary and foreign keys to get the best results.
+You can select the specific Hive and Iceberg table that must be available for **Query Optimizer**.
+It is recommended to generate Hive and Iceberg statistics and label columns for primary and foreign keys to get the best results.

 Activating **Query Optimizer** automatically synchronizes metadata for catalogs that are connected to Presto (C++) engines.
 However, you will need to run the following steps if:

 * Metadata for inaccessible or corrupted catalogs or schemas during deployment are missing.
 * Significant changes are made to a table.
 * New tables are introduced after the initial sync operation.